AriMeron/Game/README.md

 - Possibly, additional rooms within the Capitol Building can be included in the map.
 - Create more maps and scenarios such as a capitol riot on the buidling against cpu police
 - Running for president: Individual battle royale in White House Map
+- Maps will have grenades and extra bullet magazines that players can pick up when they run out

 **Player Avatars:**
 - Players will embody prominent politicians, adding a unique twist to the game.